Patients shocked, burned by device touted to treat pain

 Taft is one of 40 patients interviewed by the AP who said they had problems with spinal-cord stimulators.
 The AP found them through online forums for people with medical devices.
 Twenty-eight of them said their spinal-cord stimulators not only failed to alleviate pain but left them worse off than before their surgeries.

-Zuckerman, who has worked at the U.S. Department of Health and Human Services and as a senior policy adviser to then-First Lady Hillary Rodham Clinton, said no doctor wants to think they're harming patients.
+Zuckerman, who has worked at the U.S. Department of Health and Human Services and as a senior policy adviser to then-first lady Hillary Rodham Clinton, said no doctor wants to think they're harming patients.

 "But there's a tremendous financial incentive to downplay, ignore or forget bad patient experiences and just focus on how happy patients are," she said.